Coupland, Texas History

 "Brushy Creek, a constant, clear running stream, is near the north boundary line of the City."

 "This section is equally well adapted to grazing or agriculture.
 Cotton, all the cereals, vegetables and fruits do well."

 "No farmer who has cultivated his land well here, but what has made good crops in the most drought seasons."

 "The scenery is magnificent, soil rich, climate healthy.
 A visit in the spring time to this beautiful prairie will repay its costs."

 "Williamson County, with her fine farms and fine blooded stock, is rightfully named the BANNER County of the State."

-"Lands near Coupland City can be purchased at reasonably low figures, and on easy terms by early applicants."
+"Lands near Coupland City can be purchased at reasonable low figures, and on easy terms by early applicants."

-"Good hotel accommodations are had at Taylor, Elgin or Bastrop, from which places trains will be run on day of sale."
+"Good hotel accommodations are to be had at Taylor, Elgin or Bastrop, from which places, trains will be run on the day of sale."